-There are five categories of membership in the British Society of Master Glass Painters (BSMGP).
-The Society's Articles of Association (revised 1994) defined these membership categories as follows:
+There are five categories of membership.
+The Articles of Association (revised 1994) defined these as:

 - Associates (AMGP): members of not less than 25 years of age, carrying on the craft of stained glass in good standing and able to demonstrate excellence in designing and making or in designing and supervising making in the craft.

 - Craft Associates (CAMGP): members of not less than 25 years of age working in the craft in good standing and able to demonstration competence in glass execution (i.e. makers or conservators/restorers but not designers).